winiboya/winiboya/README.md

 welcome to my github!

-i'm a sophomore studying computer science at yale university.
+i'm a junior studying computer science at yale university.

 a little bit about me:
 - i work on the tech team for the yale daily news